learn-the-web/topics/keyboard-shortcut-cheat-sheet/index.md

       - name: '`⌘P`'
         details:
           - 'Quick open a file.'
-          - 'Works when you’ve opened a folder in the editor.'
+          - '*Works when you’ve opened a folder in the editor.*'
       - name: '`⌘1`, `⌘2`, etc'
         details:
           - 'Switch to tab by number.'